- Choose Your Business Structure

 Hong Kong Registration Requirements

-Several businesses enter the Hong Kong market for historical reasons.
+Several small businesses enter the Hong Kong market for historical reasons.

 The regulatory tax incentives make it an attractive place to register, even for Canadian business owners.

-If you have a company that you’d like to register in Hong Kong, there are certain rules and regulations to follow.
+If you have a small business in Canada that you'd like to register in Hong Kong, there are certain rules and regulations to follow.

 They are as follows:

-• Prove that your company has a valid name.
+- Prove that your company has a valid business name.
 There are certain guidelines to follow when it comes to naming businesses in Hong Kong.
-Hong Kong’s Company Register Office lists them here.
+Hong Kong's Company Register Office lists them here.

 It's important to note that registration takes around one week to process.